python/cpython/Doc/library/_interpreters.rst

 .. function:: run_string(id, command)

-   A wrapper around :c:func:`PyRun_SimpleString` which runs the provided Python program using the identified interpreter.
+   A wrapper around :c:func:`PyRun_SimpleString` which runs the provided Python program in the main thread of the identified interpreter.
    Providing an invalid or unknown ID results in a RuntimeError, likewise if the main interpreter or any other running interpreter is used.

    Any value returned from the code is thrown away, similar to what threads do.
 If the code results in an exception then that exception